nsnyder/setting-up-my-computer/Raspbian/GettingStarted.md

 ## Lastcast

+_Note: This has been working pretty inconsistently, but Plex has scrobbling, so this is less vital than it was previously._

 Follow the installation instructions [here](https://github.com/erik/lastcast).
 **You may need to restart the Raspberry Pi after installation to add `lastcast` to your PATH**.
 My Last.fm API credentials are stored on my external drive at